Greenest-Guy/HackornCTF-Writeup/README.md

 1. Copy the hexadecimal message presented in the description.
 2. Create a Python function to decode a hexadecimal string.
 3. Find the shift between the first three letters of the decoded string to SPL (ex.
 EFG -> ABC = -4)
-4. Use a Python script to decode the message as a Ceasar cipher using the calculated shift.
+4. Use a Python script to decode the message as a Caesar cipher using the calculated shift.
 5. Reconstruct the flag into the format SPL{}.

 **Code / Commands / Images**